The Job Market Playbook: Selling Yourself as the Top Candidate

 The Job Market: A Strategic Approach to Selling Yourself as a Candidate

 The job market operates much like any other marketplace: employers buy labor, and job seekers sell it.
 In this exchange, marketing and advertising play a crucial role, with employers promoting their job openings and job seekers marketing their skills and expertise.
 This dynamic means that the strategies, technologies, and methods used in traditional sales and marketing are equally applicable here.
+I recommend you to listen to our podcast about this topic.

 Understanding the Vacancy